flare-foundation/attestation-client/docs/end-users/state-connector-usage.md

 This depends on the dApp that utilizes the State Connector proofs to allow certain actions based on a successful proof.
 A generic implementation of verification functions is available here in [SCProofVerifierBase.sol](../../contracts/generated/contracts/SCProofVerifierBase.sol).

-An example of such a contact deployed on Coston2 network is on the [Read Contract tab of SCProofVerifier](https://coston2-explorer.flare.network/address/0xA8083d78B6ABC328b4d3B714F76F384eCC7147e1/read-contract#address-tabs).
+An example of such a contract deployed on Coston2 network is on the [Read Contract tab of SCProofVerifier](https://coston2-explorer.flare.network/address/0xA8083d78B6ABC328b4d3B714F76F384eCC7147e1/read-contract#address-tabs).
 Use the verification functions (named `verify<attestation type name>(...)`) to check the proofs.

 ## How can I implement a dApp that uses proofs for a State Connector system?